 Learn from this small business stat: Content marketing should be part of your overall marketing plan.
-By crafting and sharing useful, insightful content, businesses are able to position themselves as thought leaders and build reputation over time.
+By crafting and sharing useful, insightful content, businesses can position themselves as thought leaders and build reputation over time.
 If you’d rather not invest your own time in creating great content, we can take care of it for you.

 Move Forward With These Small Business Stats

 Knowledge is power.
 Knowing you’re not alone in the challenges you face is probably a bit of a relief.
 But it’s not a solution.
 If you can relate to any of these small business stats, seems like it may be time to make a few changes.
-One decision many small businesses make is to work with software or an outside marketing team to take on ways to combat these small business challenges.
+One decision many small businesses make is to delegate with software or an outside agency to take on ways to combat these small business challenges.

 OutboundEngine touches on all of these small business stats and more.
-We offer a super simple software and a talented marketing team that keeps you top of mind with your network for an affordable price.
+We offer super simple software and a talented marketing team that keeps you top of mind with your network for an affordable price.
 Because we’re able to take on the work of a marketing team, you’re able to focus on your customers and building your business.
 Talk with one of our marketing experts today and get a free demo.